gazoodle/geckolib/README.md

    something else, perhaps a pub/sub or a mediator.
  - Think about a way to provide access to behaviour refresh frequencies so that it can be customised
+ - Add accessor get/set commands to simulator for investigating other spas
+ - Look into getting shell & simulator using async API so that there are no internal dependencies on the sync code any longer

 ## Done/Fixed in 0.4.0
  - Supports both sync and async clients.
 The sync clients ought to be backward